Inedo/inedo-docs/Content/proget/feeds/feed-overview/proget-bulk-import-with-droppath.md

 WARN: Error deleting imported package C:\bulk-import\microsoft.extensions.dependencyinjection.8.0.0-preview.3.23174.8.nupkg from bulk import path.
 ```

-This warning occurs when ProGet does not have permission to read/delete from the Drop Path folder on the server or network share.
+This warning occurs when ProGet does not have permission to read/delete from the import folder on the server or network share.

 You can resolve this warning by opening the properties of the import path on the server or locally, and navigating to the "Security" tab in the pop-up window.
 Then configure your security settings so that ProGet has full control over this folder.